julzedz/trial-project-review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # trial-project-review
-A review of my project completed during the Admissions Trial.
+A code-review of my project completed during the Admissions Trial.

 ## Built With